pzsette/SubscriptionsManager/report.md

 When testing the GUI view, the application is started using the AssertJ Swing API of the class ApplicationLauncher.
 Then the API of WindowFinder is used to lookup the frame of the view by title.

 When testing the CLI view a different approach is used.
 The `ProcessBuilder` class is used to create a new process directly for the JAR file.
-The output stream is redireted into a `BufferReader` and `BufferWriter` is used to simulate an input from the user.
+The output stream is redirected into a `BufferReader` and `BufferWriter` is used to simulate an input from the user.

 With end to end tests is verified if:

-* All elements are correctly loaded at the startup and the spending amout is correctly computed.
+* All elements are correctly loaded at the startup and the spending amount is correctly computed.

 * Addition and Removal of a subscription is done correctly and the spending amount is correctly updated.